cobalthq/cobalt-product-public-docs/jobdesc.md

 ## You Must Have

 - 5+ years of professional experience creating content.
-- Understanding of Git (Experience with other version control systems is OK).
+- Understanding of Git.
 - The skills to create content for developer personas.
-- The ability to work with developer content or have the background to learn if needed.
+- The ability to work with developer content.
 - A proactive attitude & willingness to contribute to team discussions.
 - A high comfort level in a remote-first, globally distributed company.
 - A growth oriented mindset — you're always interested in learning and stepping out of your comfort zone.